Updating the ‘Vitality Age’ Calculator

 The model collects data from the Global Burden of Disease Study (GBD), a large database quantifying modifiable risks of death, disease and disability through systematic reviews of the existing literature.
 It uses this methodology to estimate the joint risk factor burden for combinations of risks using a set of identified mediation factors.

-The report presents a more detailed, up-to-date Vitality Age (VA.3) methodology that is more applicable to varying geographical contexts.
+The first update to the model was the Vitality Age (VA.3) methodology, which is more detailed and applicable to varying geographical contexts.

-The underlying concept remains unchanged – the model still covers behavioural and metabolic risk factors and reflects an individual’s overall health status through a single number.
-The new model builds on this by expanding the number of input factors used in the analysis and builds on a more comprehensive and consistent data source.
+In this version, the underlying concept of the model remained unchanged – the model still covers behavioural and metabolic risk factors and reflects an individual’s overall health status through a single number.
+The new model does however build on this by expanding the number of input factors used in the analysis, and builds on a more comprehensive and consistent data source.

 The new model incorporates an age-related, cause-specific mortality rate rather than the purely cause-specific mortality rates used in the previous version.
 It also considers the impacts of individual health and lifestyle on each identified disease separately, providing more transparency and information on the estimated effects.